the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 This can be especially important for "data-driven" research that otherwise places a large focus on algorithmic techniques.

 Inclusive research requires not only active participation from people with lived experience and diverse backgrounds, but also actively ensuring that their opinions and perspectives are heard and able to influence the research directly.
-By orientating your attendees around a goal, you can provide a shared understanding that will supportmeaningful and inclusive engagement in your event.
+By orientating your attendees around a goal, you can provide a shared understanding that will support meaningful and inclusive engagement in your event.

 (cl-inclusive-events-inclusive-content)=
 ### Planning for Inclusion